mrworf/plexupdate/README.md

 ### Using it from CRON

-If you want to use plexupdate as either a cron job or as a [systemd job](https://github.com/mrworf/plexupdate/wiki/Running-plexupdate-daily-as-a-systemd-timer), the -c option should do what you want.
-All non-error exit codes will be set to 0 and no output will be printed to stdout unless something has actually been done. (a new version was downloaded, installed, etc)
+Generally, you copy the cronwrapper from the extras folder into the ```/etc/cron.weekly``` and edit the script to suite your needs.
+It  will require you to create a configuration file (or at least, it's highly recommended).
+It also provides logging via syslog if needed.
+Should the script fail, it will print why and in most cases, this will result in an email to you.

-If you don't even want to know when something has been done, you can combine this with the -q option and you will only receive output in the event of an error.
-Everything else will just silently finish without producing any output.
+[Also checkout the newly written wiki for more details]

 ### Command Line Options

 Several new command line options are available.
 They can be specified in any order.

 - ```--config <path/to/config/file>```
   Defines the location the script should look for the config file.
 - ```--email <Plex.tv email>```
   Email to sign in to Plex.tv
 - ```--pass <Plex.tv password>```